Why horses?

 Dixie

+True beauty is a warm heart, a kind soul, and an attentive ear.
+TROT has one of those, her name is Dixie!
 Dixie is a very loving and kind Quarter Horse mare.
 She takes special care of some of our youngest and most delicate riders.
-Dixie always seems to know what her riders need as she moves around the arena nice and steady, focusing on each and every step she takes.
-She is truly a splendid example of horses know best!
+Dixie always seems to know what her riders need as she moves, nice and steady, around the arena focusing on each and every step she takes.
+She is truly a splendid example of "horses know best"!

 Fiesta